 This policy reflects local and state laws governing the use and distribution of alcohol, recognizing the rights of individuals who are 21 years of age or older to consume alcohol in a legal manner.
 The College expects community members to abide by the laws of New York State and the policies of the College.
-Any member of the community, including resident advisors and Campus Safety personnel, may confront and detain students whose behavior is in violation of these policies.
-Sanctions, ranging from one judicial point to separation from the College, may be imposed upon students who violate this policy, or other policies of the College.
+Any member of the community, including community advisors and Campus Safety personnel, may confront students whose behavior is in violation of these policies.
+Students being confronted for any behavior against College policy are expected to comply with the requests of College officials.
+Sanctions, ranging from one conduct point to separation from the College, may be imposed upon students who violate this policy, or other policies of the College.

 Summary of New York State Laws Governing Alcohol

 Under New York State law it is illegal:

 - To provide alcohol to persons under the age of 21 or to persons who are visibly intoxicated.

 - To misrepresent the age of a person under the age of 21 for the purpose of inducing the sale of alcohol.

 - For a person under the age of 21 to possess alcohol with the intent of consuming it.

 - For any person under the age of 21 to present or offer any written evidence of age that is false, fraudulent, or not actually his own, for the purpose of purchasing or attempting to purchase alcohol.

 - To sell alcohol, including charging admission at the door of an event where alcohol is distributed free of charge, without an Alcoholic Beverage Control license.
 Under New York State civil law, the provider of alcohol may be liable for any damages or injuries caused by an intoxicated person.